Jungyoonlim/study/May/May13-MCQ.md

 # MCQ in JavaScript, WebAPIs, CSS, HTML, Browser, Performance, I8

 ## 1. Describe the difference between a cookie, `sessionStorage`, and `localStorage` in browsers.
+All are mechanisms of storing data on the client, the user's browser in this case.
+- cookie: Suitable for server-client communication, small storage capacity, can be persistent or session-based, domain specific.
+- `localStorage`: Suitable for long-term storage, data persists even after the browser is closed, accessible across all tabs and windows of the same origin, highest storage capacity among the three.
+- `sessionStorage`: Suitable for temporary data within a single page session , data is cleared when the tab or window is closed, has a higher storage capacity compared to cookies.

 ## 2. Describe the difference between `<script>`, `<script async>` and `<script defer>`

 ## 3. Explain the concept of hoisting in JS.
+A JS mechanism where variable and function declarations are moved to the top of their containing scope during the compile phase.

 ## 4. What are the differences between JavaScript variables created using `let`, `var`, or `const`?